rodrigo-caballero/linepyline/README.md

 linepyline is aimed at climate-oriented problems in Earth and planetary atmospheres.
-You can specify the atmosphere to consist of an arbitrary mixture of absorbing gases and optionally a transparent background gas (dry air or N2).
-There are functions to compute mass absorption coefficients and optical depth for the absorbers, and to solve for longwave (thermal) radiative fluxes using the 2-stream approximation.
-Shortwave absorption and scattering will possibly be included in a later release.
+You can specify the atmosphere to consist of an arbitrary mixture of absorbing gases and a transparent background gas like dry Earth air or pure N2.
+The absorbing gases do not need to be dilute --  if fact the background gas can be entirely absent. linepyline contains a single class, linepyline.rtm(),  which provides functions to compute mass absorption coefficients, optical depth for the absorbers, and solve for clear-sky longwave (thermal) radiative fluxes using the 2-stream approximation.
+There is currently no treatment for clouds or shortwave absorption and scattering.

-Iinepyline comes with [HITRAN 2024 line lists](http://hitran.org/) for the main isotopes of H2O, CO2, O3, CH3
+Iinepyline comes with [HITRAN 2024](http://hitran.org/) line lists for the main isotopes of H2O, CO2, O3, CH3
-and NH3, and the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html), all  preinstalled in netCDF format.
+and NH3, and with the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html), all  preinstalled in netCDF format.

-You can download more line lists and convert them to netCDF using the script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` (you may also need to include thermodynamic data for the added molecules in the gases inventory in `linepyline/phys.py`).
+You can download more line lists  using the Hitran API ([HAPI](https://github.com/hitranonline/hapi)), which is included in the linepyline distribution.
+The script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` shows you how to download the line data and convert it to netCDF.
+You will also need to include thermodynamic data for the added molecules in the gases inventory in `linepyline/phys.py`.

-## Quickstart
+## How it works
-A quick example to see how it works.
+A quick example to illustrate basic usage.
 ```
 import xarray as xr
 from matplotlib import pyplot as plt